Huseyinnurbaki/notes/DevSecOps/Kubernetes/readme.md

 ```

-# copy file inside of a pod from desktop
+# copy file from desktop to a directory inside pod

 ```bash